 As a dentistry or oral health therapy student, you’ll have the opportunity to study overseas through a range of programs, including student exchange, study tours and summer and winter schools.
 There are many exciting opportunities in Asia and Europe.
 You may have the opportunity to undertake part of your clinical placement rotation during a two-week trip to Vietnam, visiting Ho Chi Minh City, Danang and Hanoi.
 During your study tour you’ll work as part of a clinical team in local schools and private practices.
 For more information about studying overseas as a dentistry or oral health therapy student, contact firstname.lastname@example.org.

 This valuable program provides vital dental and other health services free of charge for people experiencing homelessness, or having difficulty accessing care elsewhere.

-For our clients, it makes a huge difference in their lives.
-For you as an Adelaide Dental School student, it provides a fantastic opportunity to hone your oral health skills and broaden your community understanding.
+For these people, this program makes a huge difference in their lives.
+For you as an Adelaide Dental School student, it provides a fantastic opportunity to develop your clinical skills and broaden your community understanding.
 Since launching the program in 2011, we—with the assistance of a group of dedicated volunteer private dentists and allied health professionals—have provided care for over 400 patients.

 Our students talk about what it's like to study dentistry and oral health at the University of Adelaide.